 - We offer discounts for students -- we all did foolish things as a kid, and feel as though we owe the world a karmic debt under the theory of "There, but for the grace of God go I."

-- In many circumstances, we are willing to take payments over time for ARD cases.
+- In some circumstances where you can demonstrate steady employment, we are willing to take payments over time for ARD cases.

 The bottom line is that ARD is more complicated than most people think.
 If you do not mind being on bail or on probation for a year and a half instead of less than a year, you can certainly do your own ARD.
 You can also risk making a mistake with a deadline or an ARD program rule and missing out on ARD completely.

-Every year, the attorneys of Gothie Law Firm end up being hired by several people for "ARD repair" cases that were completely avoidable had they been represented by a lawyer from the beginning.
+Every year, Attorney Gothie is hired by several people for "ARD repair" cases that were completely avoidable had they been represented by a lawyer from the beginning.
+Those end up costing more in the long run.
 We also meet with a number of people who likely can get through ARD on their own.
 Really, it is up to you and a matter of how much risk you feel comfortable with.

 A consultation is free.
-You have nothing to lose by setting one up and meeting with Attorney Gothie or Attorney Spurlin to discuss your case and how ARD might work for you.
+You have nothing to lose by setting one up and meeting with Attorney Gothie to discuss your case and how ARD might work for you.
 We look forward to hearing from you.

 Call Gothie Law Firm at (717) 848-8455 to set up your free, in-office initial consultation.